bvm-org/bvm/README.md

 elements on the stack and so will push the number `2`. `RETURN` will then find that `2` and will then grab the next two elements from the stack and return them to us.

+In the BVM, when multiple values are moved around, for example by the `RETURN` opcode (and others introduced in due course), order is always preserved.
+So at item at the top of the stack becomes the item at the top of the new stack to which it's been moved.

 There is an **implicit default operator**.
 This is overloaded and will be explained part by part.
 When an opcode is encountered which is not